 ISAs are tax-exempt savings accounts available to individuals.
-At Windle & Bowker, we advise individuals on tax efficient investments in the Barnoldswick and Skipton area.
+At Windle & Bowker, we advise individuals on tax efficient investments in the Barnoldswick area.
 Some information about ISAs is given below.

 What is an ISA?